 I am about to give you some very dangerous information.
 This rich, melty, positively sinful molten dark chocolate lava cake can be yours in about a half hour.
 You probably already have the ingredients in your pantry/fridge.
 And the recipe makes exactly two cakes.

-And hey, if you aren’t celebrating either one – just cut the recipe in half for a single serving molten chocolate cake.
+• You can cut the recipe in half for a single serving molten chocolate lava cake.
 Or don’t, and have both cakes for yourself.
 I don’t judge 😉

-These little lava cakes look and taste so impressive, though, that everyone will think you’re a kitchen genius and no one, not even your significant other, will be the wiser.
-So grab a glass of wine, and let’s do this.
+This little lava cake recipe looks and tastes so impressive that everyone will think you’re a kitchen genius and no one, not even your significant other, will be the wiser.

 Recipe Steps

-The ingredients and steps for these molten chocolate cakes couldn’t be simpler.
+The ingredients and steps for these chocolate molten lava cakes couldn’t be simpler.
 Only one bowl required and no mixer!

 Step One